philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-01/lab/README.md

 We also want to be able to get the right validation function given a corresponding "rule".
 This lab has you figure out you want to specify the "rule".
 For now, the rule needs to indicate the `type`, but ideally design the rule to also have additional aspects like if the value is `required` or not.

+### STRETCH GOAL

+Change the tests and code to test if the input value _could_ be used as the specified type (coerced).

 ### Testing

 *Validation Module*